Reality Defender Recognized by Gartner® as the Deepfake Detection Company to BeatRead More

 Head of Public Sector Business

 In today's rapidly evolving information environment, artificial intelligence (AI) presents both unprecedented opportunities and unprecedented threats.
-Nowhere is this more apparent than on the modern battlefield, where cognitive overload, speed of information flow, and the sophistication of adversarial techniques have the power to shape — or destabilize — critical decisions.
+Nowhere is this more apparent than on the modern battlefield, where cognitive overload, speed of information flow, and the sophistication of adversarial techniques have the power to shape — or destabilize — key decisions.
+Understanding the potential impact of this threat, and developing ways to preserve decision-making advantage, is a critical challenge in the evolution of modern warfare.

-Reality Defender was tasked with demonstrating how deepfakes affect the warfighter at the operational level in order to better understand how deepfakes detection can support defense across all levels of war.
+Reality Defender was tasked with demonstrating how deepfakes could affect planners at the operational level in order to better understand how enhanced deepfake detection can support defense decision-making.

 As NATO invests in mitigating threats in the cognitive dimension, exercises like this highlight the shifting nature of warfare.
 Cognitive warfare is not about attacking systems—it’s about manipulating perception, unusually in time pressure environments.